Tourists take a picture of wildflowers near Badwater Basin in Death Valley, Calif. (AP Photo/Jae C. Hong)

 The show won't last forever.
 Most of the flowers will wither in the next few weeks as temperatures start to heat up.

 Some flowers may still be around as late as June at higher elevations.
-But those won't be as easy to see from a car.
-Some hiking may be required to see them.
+But those won't be as easy to see from a car and could require hiking.

 CRITICAL THINKING QUESTION